The Youth Ministry Team was established in 1994 by Bishop Ambrose Griffiths to answer the call of the Second Vatican Council:

 From the beginning, we gathered together young adults from all over the world to live in community and to give school missions.
 At the heart of the mission experience is the message of God’s unconditional love for each one of us.
 Over the last 25 years, this community has continued to be at the heart of the work of YMT providing peer ministry through the generosity of young volunteers from almost every continent.

-In 2010, the Emmaus Village, formerly known as 'Youth Village', was opened, a residential centre which allowed us to offer a truly holistic experience which creates a lasting impact on those who participate and enables young people from many different backgrounds and starting points to explore faith and life issues in a relevant and interactive way.
+In 2010, the Emmaus Village (formerly known as the ‘Youth Village) was opened as a residential centre.
+This enabled us to offer a truly holistic experience and create a more lasting impact on young people from many different backgrounds and starting points to explore faith and life issues in a relevant and interactive way.

 Bishop Ambrose at the opening of the Emmaus Village